Windows Media Player Won’t Find Album Info- Step by Step Guide

 Why could Windows Media Player not find album info?

-How to manually update album information in Windows Media Player?
+How to update album information in Windows Media Player manually?

 Right-click the song (or, in the case of an album, the selected songs).
 Choose Find Album Info.
 Choose Edit.
-And then Fill in the tag information the way you desire it to appear.
+Then, Fill in the tag information how you want it to appear.
 Click Done when you're through filling up the data.

 Where is album art in Windows Media Player?